osu-tournament-rating/otr-replay/README.md

 # otr-replay

-`otr-replay` reproduces the osu!
+`otr-replay` reproduces osu!
 Tournament Rating (o!TR) player ratings as they were at a certain timestamp provided as input to this application.

 Given a UTC timestamp, the program downloads the most recent public database replica available at that time, imports it into a temporary PostgreSQL container,